SurabhiChakraborty/Coffee_shop_P2/README.md

 - Explored aggregate functions, subqueries, `GROUP BY`, `HAVING`.
 - Gained insights into customer behavior and product performance
 - Learned to derive business insights using raw sales data

+## Data Source
+The dataset used in this project was sourced from [https://github.com/najirh/Retail-Sales-Analysis-SQL-Project--P1/blob/main/SQL%20-%20Retail%20Sales%20Analysis_utf%20.csv]
+This project is for learning purposes.
+All SQL queries and analysis were created by me.